 - Police certificates (or proof of police background check)

 - Proof of completed medical examinations with an IRCC-recognised panel physician

 - Proof of sufficient settlement funds

 - Work reference letters from previous employers

-- Proof of relationship with a Canadian citizen or permanent residents
+- Proof of relationship to any Canadian citizen family members (if applicable)

 Comprehensive immigration advice tailored to your circumstances and goals.